texas-justice-initiative/website-nextjs/content/blog/posts/this-is-how-we-watchdog.md

 ---
 We frequently mention that we “watchdog” the data that we work with as much as possible, but I thought I’d peel that back a bit.
 What do TJI’s oversight efforts look like?

 Each month, I get new data from the Texas Office of the Attorney General reflecting the previous month's reported deaths in custody and shootings of and by law enforcement officer.
-I add this new data to our master data sets.
+I add this new data to TJI's main data sets.
 Overnight, bots look for changes to the data sets, which are then pushed through our processing pipeline.

 The data-entry process is still quite manual, and I often find errors in the submitted reports – everything from misspellings and wrong names to transposed dates of death that result in negative ages and narratives obviously pulled from a different report.
 I note these, as well as reports that are missing, meaning it hasn't been filed within the required 30-day time period. **I recently went through this process and wanted to document and narrate what this effort looks like.**